U.S. reporter Gershkovich loses new appeal against pre-trial detention in Russia | Law-Order

 - Russian Federation

-U.S. reporter Evan Gershkovich had a new appeal rejected by a Moscow court on Thursday against his pre-trial detention on charges of espionage, a Reuters reporter at the court said.
+U.S. reporter Evan Gershkovich lost his latest appeal in a Moscow court on Thursday against his pre-trial detention on charges of espionage.
 The Wall Street Journal reporter denies the spying charge, which could lead to a prison sentence of up to 20 years if he is convicted.

+U.S. Ambassador Lynne Tracy, who was not allowed inside the hearing, told reporters outside that she was "extremely disappointed" by the decision.
+She praised Gershkovich, 31, for his "remarkable strength and resiliency" and reiterated the U.S. stance that the charges against him were baseless.

+"He is an innocent journalist who was carrying out journalistic activities and has been wrongfully detained.
+Such hostage diplomacy is unacceptable," Tracy said.
+The Kremlin has said Gershkovich was caught "red-handed" on a trip to the Urals city of Yekaterinburg, where the FSB security service said he was trying to obtain military secrets.
+It has provided no evidence to support that assertion, which is vehemently denied by the Wall Street Journal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)